syncfusion-content/blazor-docs/blazor/pdfviewer2/getting-started/web-assembly-application.md

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
 To use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details and [Benefits of using individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages#benefits-of-using-individual-nuget-packages).

 To add Blazor `SfPdfViewer2` component in Blazor WebAssembly App,
-* open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.SfPdfViewer](https://www.nuget.org/packages/Syncfusion.Blazor.SfPdfViewer) and then install it.
+* Open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.SfPdfViewer](https://www.nuget.org/packages/Syncfusion.Blazor.SfPdfViewer) and then install it.

 * Install [SkiaSharp.NativeAssets.WebAssembly](https://www.nuget.org/packages/SkiaSharp.NativeAssets.WebAssembly) NuGet package as a reference to your Blazor application from NuGet.org.